locnnil/workshop/docs/tutorial/getting-started/launch/launch.rst

 Starting and Stopping
 ~~~~~~~~~~~~~~~~~~~~~~

-A workrspace will be in the *Ready* state if the launch was successfull.
+A workspace will be in the *Ready* state if the launch was successful.
 When
-not used, stop the workspace by runnning:
+not used, stop the workspace by running:

 .. code-block:: bash